hosseinoliabak/cisco/Routing/08_12_dmvpn_ph1.md

 will be dynamic
 * `ip nhrp map multicast dynamic` tells the HQ where to forward the multicast packets to.
 We used this instead of using `tunnel destination` command
-* `ip nhrp network-id` when you use multiple DMVPN networks this command would differenciate between them.
+* `ip nhrp network-id` when you use multiple DMVPN networks this command would differentiate between them.

 Configuring branches are easy as when we configure one branch we can use the configuration as a template for other branches